 To understand key trends, Download Sample Report

-The global automotive composite market is led by Asia-pacific followed by Europe and North America respectively.
-The demand for lightweight material is growing rapidly in the region due to the growing automotive industry and emission regulations.
-For instance, In India, the automotive industry is expanding rapidly, with rise in income level of consumers.
+The automotive composites market is led by Asia-Pacific, followed by Europe and North America, in that order.
+The demand for lightweight materials is growing rapidly in the region due to the growing automotive industry and emission regulations.
+For instance, in India, the automotive industry is expanding rapidly, with the rising income level of consumers.
 In addition, the demand for lighter vehicles has increased with awareness about fuel efficiency and environmental benefits.
-Currently, India is the fifth-largest producer of light and commercial vehicles and is also the second-largest producer of two-wheeler vehicles.
-With rapid growth in manufacturing capacities in the country, the consumption of carbon fiber composites is expected to increase during the forecast period.
+Currently, India is the fifth-largest producer of light and commercial vehicles and is the second-largest producer of two-wheeler vehicles.
+With the rapid growth in manufacturing capacities in the country, the consumption of carbon fiber composites is expected to increase during the forecast period.

-Emission legislation regulations in the United States and Europe have forced the automobile manufacturers to restrict the exhaust levels of their vehicles.
-Vehicles in the European region have started to adapt to Euro 6 norms and other regions have also started to follow suit.
-The higher standards (which are for controlling the emissions) are, in turn, dependent on the weight, combustion, and fuel efficiency of the vehicle and thus are difficult to achieve.
-Demand for customized cars is on the rise globally, with the younger population showing a keen interest in customizing their cars, as sports and racing cars.
-In the manufacture of racing cars and luxury sports cars, the thermoset composites have already been widely in use for many years.
+Emission legislation regulations in the United States and Europe have forced automobile manufacturers to restrict the exhaust levels of their vehicles.
+Vehicles in the European region have started to adapt to Euro 6 norms, while other regions have also followed suit.
+The higher standards (which are for controlling the emissions) are, in turn, dependent on the vehicle's weight, combustion, and fuel efficiency and thus are difficult to achieve.
+Demand for customized cars is on the rise globally, with the younger population showing a keen interest in customizing their cars like sports and racing cars.
+In the manufacture of racing cars and luxury sports cars, thermoset composites have already been widely in use for many years.
 Together, these factors are expected to drive the market for automobile composites toward exponential growth in the future.

-Companies such as Toho Tenex (Teijin Ltd), Toray Industries Inc, Mitsubishi Chemical Carbon Fiber and Composites, Inc., and SGL Carbon are some of the major players in the market studied.
-Companies are trying to invent new composites that can reduce the total weight of the vehicle to much lower proportions.
-For instance, in December 2017, BMW celebrated the manufacturing of its 100,000th i3, which features a monocoque that is made from light and stiff, but expensive, carbon fiber-reinforced plastic (CFRP).
+Companies, such as Toho Tenex (Teijin Ltd), Toray Industries Inc, Mitsubishi Chemical Carbon Fiber and Composites, Inc., and SGL Carbon, are some of the major players in the market studied.
+Companies are trying to invent new composites that can reduce the vehicle's total weight to much lower proportions.
+For instance,

-Not only BMW has adopted CFRP in a mixed-material approach, but its German competitor, Audi, is also using the material to produce the rear wall of the space frame for its A8 luxury sedan.
-This part provides around 40% of the vehicle’s overall torsional rigidity, making it a suitable candidate for manufacture with CFRP.
+BMW has adopted carbon fiber reinforced plastic in a mixed-material approach.
+Its German competitor, Audi, is also using the material to produce the rear wall of the space frame for its A8 luxury sedan.
+This part provides around 40% of the vehicle’s overall torsional rigidity, making it suitable for manufacture with CFRP.
 The part is around 50% lighter in weight than its metallic predecessor.

 1.1 Study Assumptions